TechMNH/Dr.Assistant/README.md

-# Dr.Assistant
+# Dr. Assistant

 An Application to manage your patients effectively and efficiently.

 Contributors:

 1. Alokananda Roy
-2. Sohrab Azam
+2. Ritika Misra
-3. Ritika Misra
+3. Sohrab Azam